 In terms of recognising the sexual rights of children and youth, including the rights not to be subject to FGM or to sexual assault, and the right to be gay or lesbian, the world has come a long way.
 From this perspective, it feels like intersex rights will come next.
 Yet the tension between those who see intersex variation as a human-rights issue and those who see this as a ‘problem’ for medicine to ‘repair’ appears only to be rising, not resolving.

 The clinicians who are fighting the activists are not bad people; they are aware of sexual stigma and want to prevent it.
 There’s no doubt that stigma can accrue to those with intersex bodies.
 But stigma can and should be managed at the social and psychological levels – with professional help as necessary.
 A more medically conservative approach would be to take seriously the idea of ‘first, do no harm’.

 Rather than expecting these children to be changed to fit our social bodily norms, we can change what we expect of each other as parents in terms of behaviour.
 Parents used to be allowed to do whatever they thought right for their children.
 But when it comes to issues such as child labour and child abuse, the world shifted its views on ‘parental rights’.
 We can progress here, too, and recognise that the best approach for these children is to minimise harm and maximise acceptance of natural sex development variation.
-It’s high time for paediatricians to understand intersex as an issue of human rights, and to help parents to understand it, too.Make a donation
+It’s high time for paediatricians to understand intersex as an issue of human rights, and to help parents to understand it, too.Support Aeon: make a one-off donation